rooosaaa/rooosaaa/README.md

 # Hi!
 I'm Rosa :)

-I'm an MPhys Physics with Astrophysics student at the University of Manchester, passionate about **computational astrophysics**, **machine learning**, and **data analysis**.
+I'm a final year MPhys Physics with Astrophysics student at the University of Manchester, passionate about **computational astrophysics**, **machine learning**, and **data analysis**.
 I love working where astrophysics meets computation, building tools and models that turn raw astronomical data (especially from high-redshift galaxies) into meaningful insights using machine learning and other techniques.

 ---